ahmedosama9777/getting-to-philosophy/README.md

 # Getting to philosophy page on Wikipedia
-Automating the getting to philosophy phenomena.
+Automating the Wikipedia getting to philosophy phenomena.

 ### Requirements to run the project:
 ``` pip install bs4 ```